rladiesnl/book_club/README.md

 <td style="text-align:left;">

 Deals with functions, the most important building blocks of R code.
-Youâ€™ll learn exactly how they work, including the scoping rules, which govern how R looks up values from names.
-Youâ€™ll also learn more of the details behind lazy evaluation, and how you can control what happens when you exit a function.
+You’ll learn exactly how they work, including the scoping rules, which govern how R looks up values from names.
+You’ll also learn more of the details behind lazy evaluation, and how you can control what happens when you exit a function.

 </td>